The halo sheen alone symbolizes the man they called Nicholas was a direct recipient of Jupiter’s benevolent light.

 I’ll See Your Jupiterian Deed of Generosity & Raise You Some Mercy

 Nicholas is the patron saint of the unjustly accused.
 This association is based on a legend of 3 men who were wrongfully sentenced to death by a Roman governor due to Caesar’s representative accepting bribes in exchange for passing false judgement against them.
-Incensed by such blatant injustice, the Turkish bishop took a goodly chunk of his family’s inheritance and not only surpassed the total of the bribes, the Sagittarian saint also managed to give the Roman official a thorough tongue lashing of shame, as well.
+Incensed by such blatant injustice, the Turkish bishop took a goodly chunk of his family’s fortune and not only surpassed the total amount offered in bribes, the Sagittarian saint also managed to give the Roman official a thorough tongue lashing of shame, as well.
 With the soap-boxing clergy’s “help”, the governor eventually saw the error of his money making ways and proceeded to pardon the men by having each of their lives mercifully spared.
 The Russian Orthodox Church embraced this Nicholean legend wholeheartedly as evidenced by the 1888 painting created by Ilya Rapin entitled “St. Nicholas Spares the Lives of Three Innocents Wrongfully Accused.”

 I’ll See Your Jupiterian Deeds of Generosity & Mercy AND Raise the Dead